Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Case Study 3: Car Damage Classification and Localisation with Fine-Tuned Vision-Enabled LLMs

 \subsection{Implications for Actuarial Practice}

-The application of advanced Generative AI techniques in car damage classification demonstrates the potential of vision-enabled LLMs to improve classification performance and extract richer contextual insights.
-Moreover, these capabilities extend well beyond this domain, offering significant value across a broad spectrum of actuarial practice.

-Fine-tuning a vision-enabled LLM on domain-specific data can significantly improve classification performance, as demonstrated in our experiments, where off-the-shelf models provide a solid baseline.
-Such a benefit from fine-tuning applies not only to visual tasks but usually also to textual applications.
+The application of advanced generative AI techniques in car damage classification demonstrates the potential of vision-enabled LLMs to improve classification performance and extract richer contextual insights, with capabilities that extend well beyond this domain.
+Fine-tuning a vision-enabled LLM on domain-specific data can improve classification performance -- as demonstrated in our experiments, where off-the-shelf models provide a solid baseline -- and such benefits typically apply not only to visual tasks but also to textual applications.

-LLMs with vision capabilities can not only classify images but also capture contextual details and even perform optical character recognition (OCR).
-While traditional CNNs are effective at object recognition, they struggle with contextual analysis.
-LLMs, on the other hand, provide actuaries with a holistic assessment of image information and can even offer preliminary estimates of damage severity and repair costs.

-The use of Structured Outputs ensures that model predictions adhere to predefined categories, eliminating inconsistencies and improving reliability.
-In (car damage) classification, this guarantees that each prediction corresponds to one of the prespecified (damage) categories.
+Beyond classification, vision-enabled LLMs can capture contextual details and even perform optical character recognition (OCR).
+While traditional CNNs are effective at object recognition, they struggle with contextual analysis; LLMs, by contrast, provide a more holistic assessment of image information and can offer preliminary estimates of damage severity and repair costs.
+The use of Structured Outputs further ensures that model predictions adhere to predefined categories, eliminating inconsistencies and guaranteeing that each prediction corresponds to one of the prespecified damage classes.

-A key advantage of LLMs is their ease of use compared to CNNs, which require expertise in model architecture and optimization.
-With fine-tuning, LLMs achieve high-quality results with minimal engineering effort, enabling actuaries to integrate AI-driven visual analysis into their workflows without specialized deep learning knowledge.
-On the downside, the fine-tuning process for LLMs may take significantly longer than training a CNN.
+A further advantage of LLMs is their ease of use compared with CNNs, which require expertise in model architecture and optimisation.
+With fine-tuning, LLMs can achieve high-quality results with comparatively less engineering effort for model development, enabling actuaries to integrate AI-driven visual analysis into their workflows without specialised deep learning knowledge.
+On the downside, the fine-tuning process may take considerably longer than training a CNN, and moving from a working prototype to a production-ready system requires substantial additional investment in data governance, monitoring, and human oversight -- considerations that are discussed further in Section~\ref{sec:challenges_and_considerations} and should not be underestimated.

+We also note that our evaluation is limited to a single CNN baseline on a sample of 1{,}500 images and does not systematically assess robustness across capture conditions, inference cost and latency, or the privacy implications of transmitting claim images to a third-party API -- dimensions that warrant careful attention before any production deployment.